 Do I need to pay for face masks for my employees?

 It depends.
 Currently, there are directives in certain states and cities specifically requiring the employer to provide or pay for the masks for employees and to make sure employees are wearing the masks.
-For example, employers in New York must provide and pay for face coverings for employees in essential, public-facing roles.
-New Jersey food service businesses and certain public employers must provide and pay for face coverings and gloves.
-In Los Angeles, there is currently no specification on who should provide or pay for face coverings.
+For example, employers in Oregon must provide and pay for face coverings for employees.
+California employers must provide face coverings at no cost to employees if masks are required by CDPH.

 It is important to note, however, that there are existing state laws that may require employers to pay for the masks.
 The California Labor Code requires employers to reimburse employees “for all necessary expenditures or losses incurred by the employee in direct consequence of the discharge of his or her duties.”
 Additionally, OSHA generally requires employers to provide or pay for personal protective equipment (PPE), such as safety glasses, that employees must wear to protect themselves from workplace hazards.
 These requirements may change rapidly as OSHA follows the recent CDC guidance.